 Brine shrimp eggs might not be the first thing you think of to give to your goldfish.
-The doubts and questions we have regarding the right food for our goldfish is never ending.
+The questions we have regarding the right food for our goldfish seem to be never ending.

 Do goldfish like to eat brine shrimp eggs?